 Dictionaries can vary widely in coverage, size, and scope.
 One way to classify dictionaries is based on the number of entry words they contain and give information about, i.e. their coverage.
 A maximizing dictionary lists as many words as possible from a particular speech community.
-An example of a maximizing dictionary (also spelled maximising dictionary) is the Oxford English Dictionary, as it attempts to lemmatise (i.e. show as entry words) as many words as possible.
+An example of a maximizing dictionary (also spelled maximising dictionary) is The Oxford English Dictionary, as it attempts to lemmatise (i.e. show as entry words) as many words as possible.
 A dictionary is minimizing if it attempts to include only a limited selection of words from a particular speech community.
-An example of a minimizing dictionary (also spelled minimising dictionary) is a dictionary containing the 2,000 most frequently used words in the English language, as it attempts to lemmatise (i.e. show as entry words) only a very limited number of English words using a specific principle for their selection. (e.g., a dictionary of Basic English words).
+An example of a minimizing dictionary (also spelled minimising dictionary) is a dictionary containing the 2,000 most frequently used words in the English language, as it attempts to lemmatise only a very limited number of English words using a specific principle for their selection.

 Linguistic dictionaries are divided into general and specialized.
 To general dictionaries two most widely used dictionaries belong: explanatory and translation dictionaries.
 There are a lot of explanatory dictionaries (NED, SOD, COD, NID, N.G.
 Wyld's Universal Dictionary and others).
 In explanatory dictionaries the entry consists of the spelling, transcription, grammatical forms, meanings, examples, phraseology.
-Pronunciation is given either by means of the

-International Transcription System or in British Phonetic Notation which is different in each large dictionary, e.g. /o:/ can be indicated as / aw/, /or/, /oh/, /o/. etc.
+Pronunciation is given either by means of the International Transcription System or in British Phonetic Notation which is different in each large dictionary, e.g. /o:/ can be indicated as / aw/, /or/, /oh/, /o/. etc.